Ponatshego Kedikilwe

 Ponatshego Honorius Kefaeng Kedikilwe (born 7 July 1938) is a Motswana politician who was Vice-President of Botswana from 2012 to 2014.
-A member of the ruling Botswana Democratic Party (BDP), he has also served as Minister of Minerals, Energy, and Water Resources since 2007.
+A member of the Botswana Democratic Party (BDP), he also served as Minister of Minerals, Energy, and Water Resources from 2007 to 2014.

 Career

 Mr Kedikilwe was inaugurated as the founding Vice Chancellor of Botswana Open University (BOU) which was previously Botswana College of Open and Distance Learning (BOCODOL) in 2018.
 He was also a board member for Sefalana Holdings, joining them in 2014, later becoming the board's chairperson.
 He retired from the position in 2020.

 Political career

 Kedikilwe was educated at the Kikuyu College of Social Studies, the University of East Africa, Nairobi 1963–64; University of Rochester, NY 1964–65; University of Connecticut 1965–68; Maxwell School of Citizenship and Public Affairs, Syracuse University.

 He was first elected to the National Assembly as the Member of Parliament for Mmadinare and served from 1984 to 2019.
 He served as Minister of Finance from 1998 to 1999.